Accredited Specialty Yoga Teacher Training

 Katie was the first certified Advanced Jivamukti Yoga teacher in Australia and has studied extensively with the Wise Earth School of Ayurveda under the guidance of Mother Maya, as well as being a qualified Kundalini Yoga teacher.
 She completed training as a doula (birthing companion) in 2009.

 Katie was the founder of Jivamukti Yoga Sydney (formerly Samadhi Yoga).
 She regularly trains yoga teachers and specialises in running pre-natal teacher training.
-She lives in Sydney's Inner West with her husband, extended family and her four sons.
+She lives in Sydney's Inner West with her four sons.

 Curious?
 Find out more on Katie's website.